 The main reason that dogs should not eat Salmon is due to the way it is prepared.
 Smoked Salmon is cured rather than cooked, which involves adding high levels of salt.

-The other reason that dogs should not eat smoked Salmon is that it is technically uncooked, and raw Salmon can contain harmful bacteria or parasites that could be harmful to dogs.
+The other reason that dogs should not eat smoked Salmon is that it is technically uncooked, and raw Salmon can contain harmful bacteria, like Salmonella, or parasites that could be harmful to dogs.

 Why Is Smoked Salmon Bad For Dogs?

-As we mentioned above, smoked Salmon is cured rather than cooked and this during the process includes adding large amounts of salt to the fish.
+As we mentioned above, smoked Salmon is cured rather than cooked, and this curing process includes adding large amounts of salt to the fish.

 While dogs do need some salt in their diet, the level found in even a small portion of smoked Salmon could push them over their ideal consumption.

-While a one-off consumption of salty food is unlikely to have much effect, a consistent diet with higher levels of salt can lead to issues like dehydration, sickness, and even sodium poisoning.
+While a one-off consumption of salty food is unlikely to have much effect, a consistent diet with higher levels of salt can lead to issues like dehydration, vomiting, diarrhea, seizures, and even sodium poisoning.

-Some dogs, in particular, are even more prone to issues when eating lots of salt, such as dogs with cognitive heart failure or high blood pressure and have to maintain a low sodium diet.
+Some dogs, in particular, are even more prone to health issues when eating lots of salt, such as dogs with cognitive heart failure or high blood pressure, and have to maintain a consistently low-sodium diet, sometimes even having to resort to prescription diets from a vet.

 What To Do If Your Dog Eats Smoked Salmon?